MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-on-object-interaction.md

 ## Turn on preview features

-Because on-object is a preview feature, you need to turn it on.
+Because the on-object feature is in preview, you need to turn it on.
 You'll also be turning on the new Visualizations and Format pane functionality changes.
 See the updated [Format and Visualizations panes in Power BI](../fundamentals/desktop-format-pane.md) article for details.

 1. In Power BI Desktop, select **File** > **Options and settings** > **Options** > **Preview Features** > **On-object interaction**.